Vaccination against Covid-19 is free and recommended:

 - If you are unable to make an appointment online or if you are experiencing difficulties, call 1-877-644-4545.

-People aged 12 and over can go to the walk-in clinics to get vaccinated during the day to receive their 1st or 2nd dose of vaccine according to the following schedule.
-The vaccines offered are Pfizer or Moderna.
+People aged 6 months and older can come to the walk-in clinics to receive their dose of vaccine according to the recommended doses by age group and certain health conditions.
+The vaccines offered are Pfizer, Moderna, bivalent Pfizer and the bivalent Moderna.

 For the troubleshooting service (registration of vaccines outside of Quebec, help with QR code printing), people can come without an appointment according to the following schedule: